zxc85250/intro-to-python/session_00/slides_0.md

 - F3 - Repeat the previous command​.

-- CTRL+C -  Abort the current line you’re typing or a command that is currently executing​.
+- CTRL + C -  Abort the current line you’re typing or a command that is currently executing​.

 ---